 The Company has adopted the provisions of Financial Accounting Standards Board Statement of Financial Accounting Standards ("SFAS") No. 131, "Disclosures about Segments of an Enterprise and Related Information."
 The Company identifies its operating segments based on business activities.
 The Company's chief operating decision maker reviews financial information to manage the business consistent with the manner presented in the consolidated financial statements.
 As the Company acquires and integrates new businesses it evaluates, based on the nature, size and integration and management strategies, whether it has separate reportable segments.
-During the three years ended December 31, 2000, the Company had one reportable segment - the broadcasting segment.
-OnePlace and CCM do not meet the quantitative thresholds as described in SFAS No. 131 and are grouped as "Other Media" in the accompanying income statements.
+During the three years ended December 31, 2000, the Company had one reportable segment.